decodrtechnologies/Data-Science/Bank Marketing/Readme.md

 ## Outline:

-### A. Attribute Descriptions
+### A. Attribute Descriptions:
   I. Bank client data
   II.
 Related with the last contact of the current campaign III.
 Other attributes

 ### B. Structuring the data:
   I. Overall Analysis of the Data
   II.
 Data Structuring and Conversion

 ### C. Exploratory Data Analysis (EDA)
   I. Accepted vs Rejected Term Deposits
   II.
 Distribution Plots

 ### D. Different Aspects of the Analysis:
   I. Months of Marketing Activty
   II.
 Seasonalities
   III.
 Number of Calls to the potential client
   IV.
 Age of the Potential Clients
   V. Types of Occupations that leads to more term deposits suscriptions

 ### E. Correlations that impacted the decision of Potential Clients.
   I. Analysis of our Correlation Matrix
   II.
 Balance Categories vs Housing Loans
   III.
 Negative Relationship between H.Loans and Term Deposits

 ### F. Classification Model
   I. Introduction
   II.
 Stratified Sampling
   III.
 Classification Models
   IV.
 Confusion Matrix
   V. Precision and Recall Curve
   VI.
 Feature Importances Decision Tree C.

 ### G. Next Campaign Strategy
   I. Actions the Bank should Consider